InToto’s “Our Voices” Community Arts Showcase

 Brought to you by: Community Partner Compact, www.compact2020.com

-Community Partner Badge 23 YearsStress is a normal part of life and is the body’s reaction to pressure from a certain situation or event.
+Community Partner 25 YearsStress is a normal part of life and is the body’s reaction to pressure from a certain situation or event.
 A person can react to stress physically, mentally, or emotionally.
 Everyone deals with stress at some point in life.
 Maybe it’s the pandemic, your job, a family illness, or money troubles causing stress.
 According to a recent study, about half of Americans say they are dealing with moderate stress.
 Here are four tips to help reduce stress anxiety.

 1. Focus on positive things